 Is it easy to grow Niagara grapes organically?

 Niagaras are a favorite among organic grape lovers.They are a native to North America, so they're naturally resistant to many common pests and diseases.
 They aren't finicky either, so you won't need to give them constant attention.

 How much fruit will I get?

 A mature vine will produce multiple clusters of grapes for months at a time.
 Your local grocery store sells grapes at around $2 per pound, so you'll save thousands over the years.

 Niagara grapes are the most popular variety and are often referred to as table grapes.

-They are tart, crisp, and refreshing with a hint of sweetness.
+They are tart, crisp, and refreshing, with a hint of sweetness.
 Niagara grapes are found in several wines and juices.
-They also are used in jams and jellies.
+They are also used in jams and jellies.

 Pollination & fruiting season

 Niagara grapevines are self-pollinating and do not need to be planted with any other variety.
 However, to maximize production, we recommend planting in pairs.

 You can expect a midseason ripening in August.
 Grapes can be kept fresh by refrigeration for days and will retain freshness even longer if frozen.